triicst/IT/mongodb/oncoscape-mongodb-cluster/README.md

 sudo ./create-mongodb-cluster.sh
 ```

-The script should take about 5 minutes to complete.
-You should now have a three node replica cluster with mongo-db1 as the favored primary (read/write) with the secondaries mongo-db2, mongo-db3 serving a read replicas that can take over the primary node role until mongo-db1 returns to service.
+The script should take about 5 minutes to complete...

+When complete, you should now have a three node replica cluster with mongo-db1 as the favored primary (read/write) with the secondaries mongo-db2, mongo-db3 serving a read replicas that can take over the primary node role until mongo-db1 returns to service.